Safest Teeth Whiteners

-Dental implants have been successful dental restorations for over 30 years.
-In fact, more than 5 million dental implants are placed in the U.S. every year.
+Dental implants have resulted in successful dental restorations for over 30 years.
+More than 5 million dental implants are placed in the U.S. every year.

 The body of a dental implant consists of three pieces that serve different functions:

-An endosteal implant (root form implant) is the most common type of implant used today.
-They are made with titanium, small screws, and alloplastic material, which refers to an artificial tissue graft.
+An endosteal implant (root form implant) is the most commonly used today.
+It is made with titanium, small screws, and alloplastic material, which refers to an artificial tissue graft.

 Endosteal implants are surgically inserted into the jawbone.
 Over time, the implants bond with the natural bone.